What is the role of Java Full Stack Developer?

 REST API Design Principles

-To build efficient and well-structured APIs, it’s important to follow best practices that ensure they are easy to use, maintain, and scale:
+To build efficient and structured APIs, it is important to follow best practices that ensure they are easy to use for both developers and users while being maintainable and scalable:

 1. Statelessness of Requests:

-In a RESTful API, each request from the client to the server must contain all the information needed to understand and process the request.
-This means that the server does not store any information about previous requests.
+In a RESTful API, each request from client to server must contain all information necessary for the server to understand the request, and act on it.
+In other words, the server never stored information about past requests and responses.

 2. Use of Standard HTTP Status Codes: